Special Event Permits

 - Suggested Triathlon Permit Guidelines for Counties - Open Water Swim (pdf posting soon)

-- Application for Permit to Conduct Water Exhibition and Placement of Structures in the Lakes that Are related to the Exhibition (pdf posting soon)
+- Application for Permit to Conduct Water Exhibition and Placement of Structures in the Lakes that Are related to the Exhibition Event Permit Application (pdf)

 For more information, please contact the Ramsey County Sheriff’s Office Water Patrol Unit at 651-490-4511.